sayondg29-png/squad-app/README.md

 - Full privacy control — stop sharing anytime

 ### 💸 Expense Splitter
-- Add group expenses and split them fairly
+- Add group expenses and split them fairly...
 - See exactly who owes who and how much
 - Mark debts as settled with one tap
 - Running balance for every squad member